Hunter Boot Ltd

-Hunter Boot Limited is a British footwear manufacturing company that is known for its rubber Wellington boots.
+Hunter Boot Limited is a Scottish footwear manufacturing company that is known for its rubber Wellington boots.
 Originally established in 1856 as the North British Rubber Company, the firm is headquartered in Edinburgh, Scotland.
 It also has offices in London, New York and Düsseldorf.
 In addition to rubber boots and other footwear, Hunter sells products such as bags, socks and accessories.
 It previously made tyres, conveyor belts, combs, golf balls, hot water bottles and rubber flooring.
 Hunter holds several Royal Warrants as suppliers of waterproof footwear.
 Green Wellington boots, now manufactured in China, are its best known product.

 History

 Beginnings

 In early January 1856, Henry Lee Norris, an American entrepreneur from Jersey City, New Jersey, and his friend and partner Spencer Thomas Parmelee of New Haven, Connecticut, landed in Scotland to work a patent of Charles Goodyear for the manufacture of India-rubber overshoes and boots.
 They arrived in Glasgow and began by searching for a suitable factory, which they eventually found at the Castle Mill in Edinburgh.
 A fine pair of condensing steam engines and boilers were included in the lease, which they were able to take up almost immediately due to the mill's partial occupation at the time.
 The pair were ready to begin operations in the midsummer of 1856.
 Originally, the company was named Norris & Co., which existed until the first limited liability act was introduced to Great Britain.
 The North British Rubber Company (which much later became known as Hunter Boot Limited) was registered as a limited liability company in September 1857.

 Norris was eventually succeeded at the company by William Erskine Bartlett, who arguably invented what is considered to be the accepted type of car tyre today.
 Around 1907, the fledgling British Dunlop tyre company bought the 'Bartlett' patent from the North British Rubber Company for US$973,000, in order to acquire the rights to manufacture and distribute tyres under the same name.
 It is estimated that, today, the patent would be worth more than US$200,000,000.

 The company made not only rubber boots but also tyres, conveyors, combs, golf balls, hot water bottles and rubber flooring.
 In the beginning, there were only four people working for the company; by 1875, the team had grown to 600.
 The company had offices in Edinburgh, London and New York.